strongloop/strongloop.com2/_posts/2018-06-18-loopback4-improves-inbound-http-processing.md

   - LoopBack
 ---

 We started LoopBack 4 with the desire to improve all aspects of application development.
 One of the pain points in LoopBack 3.x was composition of Express middleware handlers, which we decided to address by rolling out a different design based on Sequence of actions.
 As time progressed, we realized we would have to end up ‘reinventing the wheel’ and provide our own Sequence-friendly version for many frequently used middleware like CORS.
-Instead, we decided to step back and keep using the vast ecosystem of existing Express middleware that is battle-testeds by years of production use.
+Instead, we decided to step back and keep using the vast ecosystem of existing Express middleware that is battle-tested by years of production use.

 <!--more-->

 While discussing the new direction, we thought it would be great to support multiple different HTTP frameworks like Express and Koa and implement a thin integration layer to allow mounting of LoopBack 4 REST router.
 [Raymond](/authors/Raymond_Feng/) researched this approach in a spike pull request [#1082](https://github.com/strongloop/loopback-next/pull/1082).
 Later on, [Yaapa](/authors/Hage_Yaapa/) looked into practical implications of the proposed approach and discovered that Express and Koa are fundamentally incompatible at such level that it's impossible to write a a single middleware/route function that would work with both frameworks.
 That left us with a difficult decision to make: going forward, should we pick Express or Koa as the framework of choice for LoopBack 4?
 While we like Koa's design a lot, we see even more value in the wider adoption and maturity of Express framework and middleware.
 Ultimately we decided to use Express under the hood but bring some parts of Koa design into LoopBack too.

-## Request Context as an object
+## Request Context as an Object

 Traditionally in Express (and Connect), functions implementing request handling logic have the following signature: